The University undertakes or participates in numerous surveys involving its students, staff and alumni, as well as community and employer groups.

 It is essential that all surveys are registered on the survey register to prevent duplication of data collection and over-surveying of the University community.

 Adherence to this framework will ensure that the University will be provided with robust data and analysis for its quality assurance, benchmarking and continuous improvement purposes.

-A survey approval process has been created to assist with the approval of surveys, Learning and Quality Support manages the approval of survey requests.
+A survey approval process has been created to assist with the approval of surveys, Education Quality manages the approval of survey requests.

-In considering surveys for approval the Learning and Quality Support (LQS) team regard the following issues, with a view to minimising the impact on survey populations and ensuring maximum efficiency and effectiveness where possible:
+In considering surveys for approval Education Quality regard the following issues, with a view to minimising the impact on survey populations and ensuring maximum efficiency and effectiveness where possible:

 - the volume and range of surveys taking place within the relevant schedule period;